ElektroStudios/Easy-Link-File-Viewer/README.md

 **Easy Link File Viewer** is a simple program to open, modify and write shortcut (.lnk) files with ease.

-It is an alternative to the built-in shell-extension in **Windows** operating system.
+It is an alternative to the built-in shell-extension included in **Windows** operating system.

 ### Features